ljk28/MP1/README.md

 Even though the center tag still works it has been officially deprecated and so I had to use text align instead to center the tag on the middle of the page. https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/center

-Instae of using the center tag which is notlobger used or re
 ## Homepage
 <p style="text-align:center">
 <img src="assets/wireframes/mobile/home.jpeg" alt="mobilehome" width="200" height="auto">